rcpch/digital-growth-charts-server/docs/products/react-component.md

 The `Measurement` interface is structured to reflect the JSON `Measurement` object which is returned by the API.
 The `RCPCHChart` component uses the `reference` prop to determine which chart to render.
 So far, 3 references are supported: UK-WHO, Turner Syndrome and Down Syndrome.
 The reference data for the centiles are included in the library in plottable format in the `chartdata` folder.

 !!! tip
-    This means in practice that you get the returned JSON from the dGC API and pass it directly in to the component and the component 'knows' how to render this correctly.
-You don't need to parse, restructure, or even understand the JSON returned from the API, just pass it directly to the component inside an array containing one `Measurement` object.
+    In practice, this means you get the returned JSON from the dGC API, passing it directly in to the component.
+The component 'knows' how to render this correctly.
+You don't need to parse, restructure, or even understand the JSON returned from the API: just pass it directly to the component inside an array containing one `Measurement` object.

 The `Measurement` interface structure is: